escheffel/pymaclab/pymaclab_sphinx/docs/index.rst

   * DSGE models are Python DSGE class instances, treat them as if they were data structures, pass them around, copy them, stack them into arrays, and work with many of them simultaneously!
   * Loop over a DSGE model instance thousands of times to alter the parameter space, each time re-computing the solution.
-  * Choose from closed form or non-linear steady state solvers.
+  * Choose from closed form or non-linear steady state solvers or a combination of both.
   * Choose from a number of tried and tested perturbation methods, such as Klein's 1st order accurate and Klein & Gomme's 2nd order accurate methods.
   * Solving models is as fast as using optimized compiled C or Fortran code, expensive computation of Jacobian and Hessian employs parallelized multi-core CPU approach.
   * DSGE example models are provided, including very complex ones such as the one based on Christiano, Eichenbaum and Evans (2001) :cite:`ChrEicEva:2005`.